zarzen/adv_topic_inSP_hw5/Readme.md

 The simplist way is installing `anaconda`.
 Please follow this link to get installation guidance: https://docs.anaconda.com/anaconda/install

-If you have issues with environment setup, you can contact me through [email](mailto:zhen@jh.edu)
+If you have issues with environment setup or implementations, you can contact me through [email](mailto:zhen@jh.edu) or open an issue at Github repo.